Upton, Pujols, Calhoun homer in Halos' 6-0 win over Tigers

-Kole Calhoun hit a leadoff homer and rookie Jaime Barria (7-7) pitched five-hit ball into the sixth inning for the Angels.
-Los Angeles was in a 1-6 skid before getting back to .500 in this series with the struggling Tigers, who scored only eight runs on an 0-6 California road trip.
+Kole Calhoun hit a leadoff homer and rookie Jaime Barria (7-7) pitched five-hit ball into the sixth inning for the Angels, who were in a 1-6 skid before getting back to .500 with their first series sweep - and their first shutout victory - since early June.

+"It's always good to win like this, especially when you sweep a series," Barria said "Everybody is feeling much better.
+It's a better atmosphere in the clubhouse."

+The atmosphere was quiet down the hall as the struggling Tigers packed up for the plane: Detroit scored only eight runs on its 0-6 road trip, getting shut out three times.
+All but three of Detroit's runs over 58 innings of play out West came in Tuesday night's 11-5 loss to the Angels.

+Mike Trout missed his seventh consecutive game with a sore right wrist, but the Angels still scored 23 runs in the three-game series without their best player.

+"Obviously you never want to play many games without a guy like Mike in our lineup, but I think we're holding our own," Angels manager Mike Scioscia said.

-Upton connected on a full-count changeup from Blaine Hardy (4-4) for a two-run homer in the fifth shortly before Pujols added his 632nd career homer.
+The Angels broke it open in the fifth when Upton connected on a full-count changeup from Blaine Hardy (4-4) for a two-run homer.
+Moments later, Pujols added his 632nd career homer.

 Hardy yielded seven hits over five innings for the Tigers, who are headed home without a win on the West Coast.
 Detroit has lost 21 of its past 26 road games overall.